Why do we still wear condoms? (After 5 years together)

 Final Thoughts

 We know our approach isn’t the norm, and we understand why most couples opt out of condoms once they’re in a committed relationship.
-But for us, prioritizing health, maintaining intimacy, and sharing contraceptive responsibility makes condoms the best option.
+But for us, prioritizing health and sharing contraceptive responsibility makes condoms the best option.